LennyK4/Lenny-Portfolio/README.md

 # Lenny's Project Portfolio

 Welcome!
-I'm Lenny, a UK-based student balancing A-Levels and flexible shift work, with a passion for digital organization, agile workflows, and practical tech solutions.
-This portfolio showcases coursework, competition entries, and personal projects that reflect my skills in software development, version control, and system design.
+I am Lenny, a UK‑based student pursuing A‑Levels with a strong focus on digital organisation, agile workflows, and practical technology solutions.
+This portfolio presents selected coursework, competition projects, and independent work, demonstrating my capabilities in software development, version control, and system design.

 ---